ElsevierSoftwareX/SOFTX-D-24-00156/README.md

 2- an excursion point
 3- belonging to a "move" segment
 4- a noise point
 The second file represents the symbolic trajectory, consisting of a sequence of the extracted stops.
-Each stop is represented by its ID, start and end time.
+Each stop is represented by its ID, start and end times and its centroid coordinates.

 #### Single mode:
 ```python